BhukyaKishore/Demo-ETL/README.md

 ## Script Overview
 The script performs the following main tasks:
-1. Establishes a connection to a MySQL database (`mydb2`).
-If `mydb2` does not exist, it will be created.
+1. Establishes a connection to a MySQL database (`mydb`).
+If `mydb` does not exist, it will be created.
 2. Fetches data from a list of specified JSONPlaceholder API endpoints.
 3. For each API endpoint, it dynamically creates a corresponding table in the database, inferring column names and data types from the JSON structure.
 4. Inserts the fetched data into the newly created or existing tables, using `INSERT IGNORE` to prevent errors from duplicate primary keys.